zaius/docs/lib/docs/organization/people-and-teams.md

 ### People

-Here you can add users to be part of your organization.
+Managing members happens in the people section of your organization's settings page.

 ![image](/images/people.jpg)

 > You can only add users who are signed up for wercker

-Once you added a user you have the option to set them to `public` or `private`, this enables you to hide certain people of your organization from the public profile page.
+After adding a user to the organization, you can set the visibility of their membership as either `public` or `private`.
+That enables you to hide certain people from the organization's public profile.

 Now that you have added some people you can start adding them to a team.

 ### Teams

-Here you can create and manage teams of your organization.
+Managing teams happens in the teams tab of your organization's settings page.

 ![image](/images/create-team.jpg)

-The **owners** team is already created with creating the organization.
+All organizations have an **owners** team which is created together with the organization.
- This team is responsible for managing the organzation account, people and teams.
+The owners team is responsible for managing the organization's settings, members and teams.
 [Read more on the owners team &rsaquo;](/docs/organization/owners-team.html)

 When you create a new team called **frontend** for example, you can start adding team members.